jamestomasino/blog.tomasino.org/content/post/guess-who.md

 ![Guess Who][]

-One look at Emily and it's obvious that she lost her other earring in a torrid love affair with Sir Alec Guinness.
+One look at Megan and it's obvious that she lost her other earring in a torrid love affair with Sir Alec Guinness.
 Chris and Daniel are each other's imaginary friends.
 Zachary... he loves you.